Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 Education

-Those that wish to get considered for the job of Army Translator/Interpreter must have a high school diploma or GED.
+Those who wanted to be considered for the job of Army Translator/Interpreter must have a high school diploma or GED.

-Candidates for MOS 09L are required to complete education not the norm of most soldiers.
+Candidates for MOS 09L were required to complete education not the norm for most soldiers.

 You need to be proficient in one or more of the following languages: